g0ldyy/annatar/README.md

 ![](https://i.imgur.com/UIVsFy7.png)

+Annatar is free as in beer.
+If you are feeling generous I accept donations at [Ko-fi](https://ko-fi.com/annatar).

+---

-The fastest just-in-time torrent/debrid search add-on for [Stremio](https://www.stremio.com/) providing results in under 3s.
+The **fastest** just-in-time torrent/debrid search add-on for [Stremio](https://www.stremio.com/) providing results in under 2-3s.

 Annatar searches torrent and debrid sites for cached content to provide instantly available content for Stremio.
 Results from Annatar typically arrive in **3s or less**.
 Annatar achieves its speed by using several fanout queries and map-reduce functions to gather the fastest and most accurate results using Jackett APIs.